1974 British Commonwealth Games

-The 1974 British Commonwealth Games (1974 Taumāhekeheke Commonwealth) were held in Christchurch, New Zealand from 24 January to 2 February 1974.
+The 1974 British Commonwealth Games (1974 Taumāhekeheke Commonwealth) were held in Christchurch, New Zealand, from 24 January to 2 February 1974.
 The bid vote was held in Edinburgh at the 1970 British Commonwealth Games.
-The Games were officially named "the friendly games".
+The event was officially named "the friendly games".
 There were 1,276 competitors and 372 officials, according to the official history, and public attendance was excellent.
 The main venue was the QEII Park, purpose-built for this event.
 The Athletics Stadium and fully covered Olympic standard pool, diving tank, and practice pools were all on the one site.
 The theme song was "Join Together", sung by Steve Allen.
-The Games were held after the 1974 Commonwealth Paraplegic Games in Dunedin for wheelchair athletes.
+The event was held after the 1974 Commonwealth Paraplegic Games in Dunedin for wheelchair athletes.